Prasang-Motwani/pwn.college_prasang/Hello Hackers.md

 ## Solution:

-Connected my ubuntu terminal to pwn.college host using ssh command After connecting I typed the hello command in the terminal This was the asked challenege and on completing I got the flag
+Connected my ubuntu terminal to pwn.college host using ssh command.<br>
+After connecting I typed the hello command in the terminal.<br> This was the asked challenege and on completing I got the flag.<br>

 ```sh